 Eventually, the Twelve became known as a village by the name of St. Catharines.
 The actual origins of the name are not definite, but it’s assumed to be named after Catharine Askin Robertson Hamilton.
 Catharine was the wife of Hon.
 Robert Hamilton, an established businessman.
 During this time, the Erie Canal, which links Lake Erie with the Hudson River and the Atlantic Ocean, was created.
 St. Catharines greatly benefited from the Erie Canal.

 The agricultural aspects of St. Catharines eventually suffered due to various changes in the industry.
-St. Catharines became better known for their world-class health spa services at this time.
+St. Catharines became better known for its world-class health spa services at this time.
 In addition, the American Fugitive Slave Act was passed, and many freedom seekers were looking for a northern country to flee to.
 St. Catharines was an excellent place for these individuals to start a new life with equality and freedom.
 Furthermore, Harriet Tubman used St. Catharines as her home base for many years.

 Over time, St. Catharines was incorporated as a city.
 Over the last 100 years, the Welland Canal was built, and St. Catharines became involved in hydroelectric power and manufacturing.
 As a result of these changes, St. Catharines began to grow rapidly to become the city it is today.

 WHAT’S ST. CATHARINES FAMOUS FOR?

 St. Catharines is famous for the Welland Canal, various wineries, provincial parks and other natural sceneries.
 The Welland Canal is famous because it connects Lake Ontario to Lake Erie and is a major port for large ships.
 The St. Catharines region produces wine which is distributed to other parts of Canada.
 Also known as “The Garden City”, St. Catharines is renowned for luscious parks, beautiful gardens and green trails.